Learning to Fly: Let's simulate evolution in Rust (pt 3)

 right: `{1: 0, 2: 0, 3: 0, 4: 0}`'

-... proving that choose_weighted() does work as advertised (higher fitness scores were chosen more frequently), so let's fix the test:
+... proving that choose_weighted() works as advertised (higher fitness scores were chosen more frequently), so let's adjust the test:

 #[test]